nationalarchives/front-end-development-guide/2016/commercial-opportunities.md

 #### Reviewer comments

-Seems OK but this needs to be reviewed when all the content is in place and the placeholders have been replaced.
+# Seems OK but it needs more work in terms of the layout.

 #### Developer(s) actions in response